 - Manga “Kagurabachi” reaches 350,000 copies in circulation

 Hiroyuki Nakano , who took over as editor-in-chief in July 2017, will pass the baton to Yu Saito , the current associate editor.
-Nakano, who was the 11th editor-in-chief in the magazine's history, has done an exceptional job over the years, succeeding Yoshihisa Heishi , who had been at the helm since 2011.
+Nakano, who was the 11th editor-in-chief in the magazine's history, did an exceptional job over the years, succeeding Yoshihisa Heishi , who had been in charge since 2011.

-Nakano won't be leaving Shueisha entirely.
-He'll be taking on a new challenge as editor of Eiichiro Oda 's One Piece .
-This transition promises to bring a fresh perspective to the pirate saga we love so much.
+Nakano will not be saying goodbye to Shueisha completely.
+He will be taking on a new challenge as editor of Eiichiro Oda 's legendary manga, One Piece .
+Therefore, this transition promises to bring a fresh perspective to the saga of the pirates we love so much.

-Yū Saitō, who will now lead Weekly Shonen Jump, brings with him a wealth of experience and a fresh vision to continue the magazine's successful tradition.
-Fans can look forward to fresh approaches and, perhaps, exciting new titles under his leadership.
+Yū Saitō, who will now be at the helm of Weekly Shonen Jump, brings with him a rich background and a fresh vision to continue the magazine's tradition of success.
+Fans can expect new approaches and, who knows, exciting new titles under his leadership.

-Therefore, a change in editor-in-chief is always a significant moment for the magazine, which is a true pillar of the manga industry.
-We look forward to seeing the new directions Weekly Shonen Jump will take under Saitō's leadership.
+Therefore, a change in editor-in-chief is always a significant moment for the magazine, which is a true pillar in the manga industry.
+We are eager to see the new directions that Weekly Shonen Jump will take under Saitō's leadership.

-And you, what do you expect from this change?
+And what do you expect from this change?
 Leave your comments and let's discuss the future of our beloved magazine together!
-Until next time, everyone!
+Until the next news, everyone!

-Finally, stay tuned to AnimeNew for more updates and news from the anime and manga universe!
+Finally, stay tuned to AnimeNews for more updates and news from the anime and manga universe!